Leefarmer83/ievas_fragrances/README.md

 ## Credits

-A huge amount of credit needs to go to the Code Institute, I followed their best practices when structuring my code, gaining insperation from the mini project (Boutique Ado) adjusting the code when needed.
+A huge amount of credit needs to go to the Code Institute, I followed their best practices when structuring my code, gaining inspiration from the mini project (Boutique Ado) adjusting the code when needed.
 Their code can be found [here](https://github.com/ckz8780/boutique_ado_v1/).

 I also used https://testdriven.io/blog/django-custom-user-model/ to help me with the models in newsletter and reviews.